ddobson/brewr/README.md

 - Sass

 ### Building the APP

 When building the app I strived to keep the code _dry_ and practice separation of concerns.
+The structure of the client's script directory is divided up along resource types, each with it's own files for functional, presentational and network concerns.
+HTML is seperated into template folders which include reusable bits of markup.

+#### Cookies
+To add the ability to refresh the page without needing to login again, cookies were added to the project early in `lib/cookies`.
+All authenticated rely on cookies to pass client information to the API.

+#### Create & Update
 One of the most difficult problems I had to solve was creating and updating recipes on the server.
 My API utilizes a many-to-many relationship and it's join table also contains meaningful data.
 Using the rails helper method `accepts_nested_attributes_for` I was able to create a controller that can accept a `Recipe`, with a list of `Ingredient` attributes.
-Using a custom method I then de-duplicate data by finding existing ingredients and then only create new ones when necessary.
+Using another method the `#create` and `#update` actions then de-duplicate data by finding existing ingredients and then only create new ones when necessary.

 ``` ruby
 # Build ingredients from params and relationships to recipes